Tipser/slate/source/includes/_tipser-react-elements.md

 [Learn more](#product-element).

 ## `Product List`
-It is an element that is displayed in the same way a `Collection` is, but instead of the collection Id, you need to pass the array of `productId`s and optional `carousel` and `imgSize`.
+It is an element that is displayed in the same way as the `Collection`, but instead of the collection Id, you need to pass the array of `productId`s and optional `carousel` and `imgSize`.

 **example:**
 ```jsx